seojksc/seojksc.github.io/profile.md

 *******************************************************************************

 ## Publications
+[1] A Posteriori Outlier Rejection Approach Owing to the Well-ordering Property of a Sample Consensus Method for the Stitching of Drone-based Thermal Aerial Images

+February 2021, Journal of Imaging Science and Technology

+Byeong-Chun Shin, Jeong-Kweon Seo

+*

-[1] Experimental Optimal Choice Of Initial Candidate Inliers Of The Feature Pairs With Well-Ordering Property For The Sample Consensus Method In The Stitching Of Drone-based Aerial Images
+[2] Experimental Optimal Choice Of Initial Candidate Inliers Of The Feature Pairs With Well-Ordering Property For The Sample Consensus Method In The Stitching Of Drone-based Aerial Images

 April 2020, KSII Transactions on Internet and Information Systems